grumpa/gallery_preparator/README.md

  gallery preparator
 ====================

-Program transforms picutres into form usable for web gallery makers.
+Program transforms picture folder into form usable for web gallery makers.

  An Example
 ------------